wittgroup-inc/smartassist/README.md

 * Support it by clicking the :star: button on the upper right of this page. :v:

 ### Credits
-* Powered by OpenAI ChatGPT and Google Gemin.
+* Powered by OpenAI ChatGPT and Google Gemini.

 ### License
 ```